My Account

 Key Takeaways

-We believe higher-quality and more defensive securities may offer value to investors in a slowing or flat economy.
+We believe diversification across higher-quality and more defensive securities may offer value in today’s evolving backdrop.

 We believe this environment continues to underscore the role high-quality equity and fixed-income securities may play in investor portfolios.

-• Overheated Economy: We believe there’s a slim chance of growth surprising to the upside with inflation rekindling.
+• Overheated Economy: We believe the chance of growth surprising to the upside has increased recently.
+In this scenario, we would expect above-trend growth, above-target inflation and tight financial conditions.

 What Would a Slowdown Scenario Mean for Investors?